-Items are moved around and put in odd places.
+Items move around seemingly by themselves and are put in odd places.

 A life-sized statue of Wyatt Earp was placed in one of the balcony boxes.
-Every morning, afterward, museum employees would find his hat sitting in the middle of the floor below.
-This continued for 6 months.
+Every morning afterward, museum employees would find his hat sitting in the middle of the floor below.
+This continued for six months.
 One morning, the statue was even completely turned around.
-A historian was finally consulted and he told them that they had put Wyatt Earp in the box where the Clantons used to reserve.
+A historian was finally consulted and he told them that they had put Wyatt Earp in the box which the Clantons used to reserve.
 Uh oh!
-They quickly moved the statue of Wyatt Earp to the correct balcony box, and the hat throwing stopped.
+They quickly moved the Earp statue to the correct balcony box, and the hat throwing stopped.

 Transparent apparitions dressed in a variety of 1880s attire, have been seen throughout The Bird Cage Theater building.